MihailLovch/CustomRecyclerListener/README.md

 # CustomRecyclerListener
-Listener for Linear, Grid, Staggered Layout Managers, for horizontal and vertical orientation
+Listener for Linear, Grid, Staggered Layout Managers, for horizontal and vertical orientation, which also works for inner recyclers